Daniel-KM/Omeka-S-module-Access/README.md

 TODO
 ----

+- [ ] Add a feature to uncouple visibility and access (manage them separetely).
+Make this the default mode?
 - [ ] Make metadata or resource hidden, not only files (so a more restricted type of access).
 - [ ] Make resources available by token in global mode.
 - [ ] Make resources available by token only, not login (like module Contribute).